pasqal-io/godasse/README.md

     request.date = time.Now()
 }

-// Double-check that we have implemented CanInitialize. var _ godasse.validation.CanInitialize = &AdvancedFetchRequest{}
+// Double-check that we have implemented Initializer. var _ godasse.validation.Initializer = &AdvancedFetchRequest{}
 ```

 Now, Godasse will run `Initialize()` to fill in any missing fields,
 including private fields.

-The rules for `CanInitialize` are as follows:
+The rules for `Initializer` are as follows:

-- Godasse **never** injects a `CanInitialize` on your sake;
+- Godasse **never** injects a `Initializer` on your sake;
 - `Initialize` must be a method of the same struct;
 - `Initialize` must take 0 arguments and return `error`;
 - `Initialize` must be implemented on a pointer, rather than a struct (otherwise any change would be lost immediately);